NxPKG/khulnasoft-docs/content/learning-paths/prevent-ddos-attacks/baseline/_index.md

 By the end of this module, you will be able to:

-- List the built-in DDoS protection measures provided by Cloudflare.
+- List the built-in DDoS protection measures provided by Khulnasoft.
 - Implement a few, simple customizations to improve DDoS protection.
 - Set up DDoS-related notifications.